maximemulder/clam/README.md

 };
 ```

+Although the current implementation of union and intersection types works in simple cases, I am still working on a complete implementation.

 ## Bidirectional type inference

 Clam features bidirectional type inference, which allows to eliminate many type annotations when they are not needed.